 Best tennis shoes for bunions should provide you with enough stability and cushioning to avoid painful impacts on the joints.
 Tennis shoes that fit well, do not have a pointy toe, and provide moderate support are the best shoe for bunions sufferers.
 They should be soft and flexible to avoid rubbing and irritating the sensitive skin around the bunion.
 They should also be designed to provide maximum support and protection.

-Looking for the best tennis shoes for bunions?
-After tons of research and asking several tennis players with bunions problems, I’ve put together a list of the 7 best tennis shoes for bunions.
-These tennis sneakers are trendy models to buy in 2021 that are embedded with the latest features to boost your performance.
+So, after tons of research and asking several tennis players with bunions problems, I’ve put together a list of the 7 most comfortable tennis shoes for bunions.
+These tennis shoes for bunions are embedded with the latest stability and cushioning features to boost your performance on the court.

-Some of them are specifically made for the tennis game, while others are made for running purposes.
+Some of those tennis shoes are specifically made for the tennis game, while other tennis shoes are made for running purposes.
 But I have selected those options because they have wider and deeper toe boxes to accommodate the feet suffering from bunions.

 Table of Contents

-How Bunions Affect the Performance of a Tennis Player?
+How Do Bunions Affect the Performance of a Tennis Player?

 Bunion is the inflammation of the joint at the big toe.
 It creates a bump on the side of your big toe joint.

-The main symptom of bunions is pain or discomfort in the joint, redness, swelling and also numbness that could be caused by corns on the top of your toes which can make it difficult to walk for long distances, stand for extended periods or wear tight-fitting shoes.
+The main symptom of bunions is pain or discomfort in the joint, redness, swelling, and also numbness that could be caused by corns on the top of your toes.
+This can make it difficult to walk for long distances, and stand for extended periods in a pair of tight-fitting shoes.